Kristina01111000/4Einstitute/README.md

 - Set up contact page so it works
 - Look at spacing on sidebar to see if it can be better

+Set up contact page so it works suite 300 same as chiropractic Look at spacing on sidebar to see if it can be better Remove my email form the form
+Wait for another page for resources page connection join us Need articles for resources page
+Create an email for the site info@fourelementlifestyle.com forward it to hwalsdorf@earthlink.net Crop his picture and make it smaller
+On funding page add hot email address for him